-We will continue to host online seminars on social choice and welfare well into 2021.
+We continue to host online seminars on social choice and welfare.
 Here is where you can find all about them, over time, including how to sign up to receive any notification as seminars get confirmed.

 Speaker: Valery Pavlov (University of Auckland)